Before commencement of studies

 Software

-As a student, you have access to free download of various software; some are basic programmes useful for everybody and some are special programmes you may need for specific courses.
+As an AU-student, you have access to a wide range of software free of charge or at discounted rates.
+Some are basic programmes useful for everybody and some are special programmes you may need for specific courses.
 If you need special software for your first term you will be informed about it during the introduction days.
 You can find it all here.

 Information security